ncatlab/nlab-content/pages/9/6/2/0/269/content.md

 * Sjoerd Crans, _Pasting schemes for the monoidal biclosed structure on $\omega-Cat$_ ([web](http://crans.fol.nl/papers/thten.html), [ps](http://crans.fol.nl/papers/thten.ps.gz), [[thten.pdf|pdf:file]])

-gives a general discussion of the cubical category and of cubical sets.
+gives a general discussion of the cube category and of cubical sets.
 The **cubical identities** satisfied by a cubical set are given in proposition 2.8 on p.
 9.

 Cubical sets are what Brown and Higgins based their long series of articles on [[omega-groupoid|omega-groupoids]] on.
 For instance